AriFordsham/GHCWiki/Developing-Hadrian.md

 ## Cloud Shared Cache Build

 Shake, Hadrian's underlying build system, has a cloud shared cache feature.
 This allows separate builds to share build artifacts stored in a cache.
 This can ultimately greatly speed up CI builds for example.
-In order to use this feature and still produce correct results, Hadrian must have accurate dependencies.
+In order to use this feature and still produce correct results, Hadrian must have accurately declare inputs and outputs.

 ### Terms

-* **Direct Dependency**: All files read by a rule are direct dependencies of that rule
+* **Direct Input**: All files read by a rule are direct inputs of that rule
-* **Direct Output**: All files created by a rule that are the target of the rule or are direct dependencies of other rules.
+* **Direct Output**: All files created by a rule that are the target of the rule or are direct inputs of other rules.
-* **Vital Dependency**: a subset of direct dependencies that excludes files whose *existence* have no affect on the vital output (i.e. cache files of external tools).
+* **Vital Inputs**: a subset of direct inputs that excludes files whose *existence* have no affect on the vital output (i.e. cache files of external tools).
-* **Vital Output**: a subset of direct outputs that are the target of the current rule or are vital dependencies of any rule.
+* **Vital Output**: a subset of direct outputs that are the target of the current rule or are vital inputs of any rule.
-* **Indicating Dependencies**: A subset of the direct dependencies such that "a change in the indicating dependencies implies a *possible* change in vital output" or more accurately "the only way the vital output could possibly change is if the indicating dependencies have
+* **Indicating Inputs**: A subset of the direct inputs such that "a change in the indicating inputs implies a *possible* change in vital outputs" or more accurately "the only way the vital output could possibly change is if the indicating inputs have changed":
     ```
-    change in the vital output -> change in the indicating dependencies
+    change in the vital output -> change in the indicating inputs
     ```
     Or equivalently:
     ```
-    no change in the indicating dependencies -> no change in the vital output
+    no change in the indicating inputs -> no change in the vital output
     ```
-    This set is not unique (the direct dependencies are trivially a set of indicating dependencies), but we try to define this as a minimal (or close to minimal) set.
-With respect to a rule for a haskell object file X.o, the indicating dependencies are the source file X.hs and interface files Y.hi (or Y.hi-boot) for all modules Y imported by X (see [makefile-dependencies](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/separate_compilation.html#makefile-dependencies)).
-These are the dependencies of X.o as reported by `ghc -M X.hs`.
-Note that ghc reads some transitively imported module's .hi files, but those files are non-indicating dependencies as ghc guarantees that the indicating .hi dependencies (directly imported modules) will change if the non-indicating .hi dependencies (transitively imported modules) change.
+    This set is not unique (the direct inputs are trivially a set of indicating inputs), but we try to define this as a minimal (or close to minimal) set.
+With respect to a rule for a haskell object file X.o, the indicating inputs are the source file X.hs and interface files Y.hi (or Y.hi-boot) for all modules Y imported by X (see [makefile-dependencies](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/separate_compilation.html#makefile-dependencies)).
+These are the dependencies (i.e. inputs) of X.o as reported by `ghc -M X.hs`.
+Note that ghc reads some transitively imported module's .hi files, but those files are non-indicating inputs as ghc guarantees that the indicating .hi inputs (directly imported modules) will change if the non-indicating .hi inputs (transitively imported modules) change.
-* **Non-indicating Dependencies**: The direct dependencies minus the indicating dependencies.
-With respect to a rule for a haskell object file X.o, the non-indicating dependencies are all hi/hi-boot files required by ghc to build X.o excluding direct dependencies.
-This is a subset of modules transitively imported by X. These dependencies are NOT reported by `ghc -M X.hs`
+* **Non-indicating Inputs**: The direct inputs minus the indicating inputs.
+With respect to a rule for a haskell object file X.o, the non-indicating inputs are all hi/hi-boot files required by ghc to build X.o excluding direct inputs.
+This is a subset of modules transitively imported by X. These inputs are NOT reported by `ghc -M X.hs`

 Properties:
-* Indicating Dependency ∪ Non-indicating Dependency = Direct Dependency
+* Indicating Inputs ∪ Non-indicating Inputs = Direct Inputs
-* Indicating Dependency ⊆ Vital Dependency ⊆ Direct Dependency
+* Indicating Inputs ⊆ Vital Inputs ⊆ Direct Inputs
 * Vital Output ⊆ Direct Output

 Consider this scenario:

 * A imports B and B imports C.
 * B exports a function using some types defined in C.
-* `ghc -M A.hs` reports that A.o depends on: A.hs, B.hi.
+* `ghc -M A.hs` reports that A.o depends on i.e. had inputs: A.hs, B.hi.
 * `ghc -c A.hs` produces A.o and accesses A.hs, B.hi, and C.hi.

 In this case the rule to build A.o via `ghc -c A.hs` has:

-* Direct Dependencies: A.hs, B.hi, C.hi
+* Direct Inputs: A.hs, B.hi, C.hi
 * Direct Outputs: A.o, A.hi  (Note the -c option also produces .hi files)
-* Vital Dependencies: A.hs, B.hi, C.hi
+* Vital Inputs: A.hs, B.hi, C.hi
-* Vital outputs: A.o, A.hi  (Assuming another rule will have A.hi as a vital dependency)
+* Vital outputs: A.o, A.hi  (Assuming another rule will have A.hi as a vital input)
-* Indicating Dependencies: A.hs, B.hi
+* Indicating Inputs: A.hs, B.hi
-* Non-indicating Dependencies: C.hi
+* Non-indicating Inputs: C.hi

-### Accurate Dependencies
+### Accurate Inputs and Outputs

-How accurate do dependencies need to be?
-In any given build rule, dependencies are generally expressed via the `need` function, and outputs are the target file(s) of the rule and any files passed to the `produces` function.
+How accurately must be declare inputs and outputs?
+In any given build rule, inputs are generally expressed via the `need` function, and outputs are the target file(s) of the rule and any files passed to the `produces` function.
 Must we `need` all direct inputs and `produces` all direct outputs?
 No!
 In fact that would often be an onerous task.
 For a cloud build systems the following invariants must hold:

-* All rules need all their indicating dependencies.
+* All rules `need` all their indicating inputs.
-* All rules need enough trigger building all vital dependencies.
+* All rules `need` enough to trigger building all vital inputs.
 * All rules `produces` all vital outputs excluding the rule targets(s).

-Note not all vital dependencies must be needed.
-E.g. we often need just a Makefile to trigger a rule that runs `./configure` and generates many vital dependencies as well as the Makefile.
+Note, not all vital inputs must be `need`ed.
+E.g. we often `need` just a Makefile to trigger a rule that runs `./configure` and generates many vital inputs as well as the Makefile.

-Also note, this implies that All indicating dependencies of all rules must match some rule target (as opposed to being passed to `produces`) or be source files (i.e. exist without needing to be built).
+Also note, this implies that all indicating inputs of all rules must match some rule target (as opposed to being passed to `produces`) or be source files (i.e. exist without needing to be built).

 ### Linting with fsatrace